 Through screenings such as a fecal occult blood test (FOBT) every year or a colonoscopy every 10 years, colorectal cancer can be detected months or years before the tumor can be felt by you or your doctor.

-This project provides community education presentations as well a FOBT home Kit to Ward 5 residents 50 years and older.
-We will follow up with the participants with the results and navigate if needed for a colonoscopy.
+This project provides community education presentations as well a FOBT home Kit to Ward 5 residents who are 50 years and older.
+We will follow up with the participants with the results and will help navigate if they need a colonoscopy.

 For an appointment with a specialist, call

 Our providers can find the best solution just for you.